projectacrn/acrn-hypervisor/misc/tools/acrntrace/README.rst

    * - :kbd:`--irq`
      - generate an IRQ-related report

 .. note:: We depend on TSC frequency to do time-based analysis.
-Please configure the right TSC frequency that acrn runs on.
+Be sure to configure the right TSC frequency that acrn runs on.
 TSC frequency can be obtained from the ACRN console log (calibrate_tsc, tsc_hz=xxx) when the hypervisor boots.

-   The tool does not take into account CPU frequency variation that can occur during normal operation (aka CPU throttling) on the processor which doesn't support for invariant TSC.
+   The tool does not take into account CPU frequency variation that can occur during normal operation (aka CPU throttling) on the processor which doesn't support for an invariant TSC.
 The results may therefore not be completely accurate in that regard.

 Typical use example
 ===================

-Here's a typical use of ``acrntrace`` to capture trace data from the SOS, converting the binary data to human-readable form, copying the processed trace data to your linux system, and running the analysis tool.
+Here's a typical use of ``acrntrace`` to capture trace data from the SOS, convert the binary data to human-readable form, copy the processed trace data to your Linux system, and run the analysis tool.

-1. On the SOS, clear buffers before starting a trace, with:
+1. On the SOS, clear buffers before starting a trace using:

    .. code-block:: none

       # acrntrace -c

 #.
-Start capturing buffered trace data with:
+Start capturing buffered trace data using:

    .. code-block:: none

       # acrntrace

-   Trace files are created under current directory where we launch acrntrace, with a date-time-based directory name such as ``./acrntrace/20171115-101605``
+   Trace files are created under the current directory where we launch acrntrace, with a date-time-based directory name such as ``./acrntrace/20171115-101605``

 #.
-When done, stop a running ``acrntrace``, with:
+When done, stop a running ``acrntrace`` using:

    .. code-block:: none

       q <enter>

 #.
-Convert trace data to human-readable format, with:
+Convert trace data to human-readable format using:

    .. code-block:: none

       # acrntrace_format.py formats trace_data

-   Trace data will be converted to human-readable format based on given format and printed to stdout.
+   Trace data will be converted to human-readable format based on a given format and printed to stdout.

 #.
-Analysis of the collected data is done on a Linux PC, so you'll need
+Analysis of the collected data is done on a Linux PC so you'll need
    to copy the collected trace data to your Linux system (using ``scp`` is recommended):